Understanding Family-Based Immigrant Visas

 Family-based immigration allows individuals to become U.S. permanent residents through family relationships.
 A U.S. citizen or lawful permanent resident (LPR) can sponsor relatives but must meet certain age and relationship criteria to qualify as a sponsor.

-Immediate Relative Visas: These visas are available for direct relations of U.S. citizens, including:
+Immediate Relative Visas (IR Visa) : These visas are available for direct relations of U.S. citizens, including:

 Family Preference Visas: These visas are designated for specific relatives of U.S. citizens and LPRs and have annual caps: